tobagin/Karere/backend/ENHANCED_DATABASE_README.md

 - No file-based avatar storage or caching
 - Efficient storage and retrieval through database queries
 - Support for multiple image formats (JPG, PNG, GIF, WebP) as base64

+### 5. Comprehensive Data Download System

+#### First-Time Authentication Download
+- Upon first authentication with WhatsApp, the backend automatically downloads ALL available data
+- Downloads up to 500 messages per chat (configurable)
+- Downloads all contact information and avatars as base64
+- Downloads all chat avatars for groups
+- Downloads and catalogs all media files (images, videos, audio, documents)
+- Processes data in batches to avoid overwhelming the system

+#### Media Management
+- All media files are cataloged in the database with metadata
+- Media information includes file name, size, MIME type, and message association
+- Media downloading is integrated with message history download
+- Support for images, videos, audio, documents, stickers, and other media types

+### 6. Enhanced Frontend Communication

+#### Comprehensive Chat Information
+- Backend sends complete chat information to frontend including all required fields
+- Last message content is shown in full if it's text, null if it's non-text (as per requirements)
+- Message type information (text, image, video, audio, document, etc.)
+- Message sender information (me vs contact JID)
+- Separate contact and chat avatars (important for group chats)
+- Contact phone numbers and names with proper fallback handling

 #### Key Features
 - `updateContactAvatar(jid, avatarBase64)` - Store avatar as base64